ayxg/gmash/docs/cmd-gmash-dirs-prefix.md

 `gmash dirs prefix --p <prefix> --P [fileOrFolder]`

 ### Brief
 Add a prefix to each top-level file in a directory.
+If no path is provided, uses current directory.
+If given a file path, only the single file is prefixed.
+Overwrite is denied if the resulting prefixed name already exists in the directory.

 ### Parameters:
 `-p`  `--prefix  <prefix>` \